arun2201/arun2201/README.md

 - 👋 Hi, I’m @arun2201
-- 👀 I’m interested in software and digital design
+- 👀 I’m interested in building for a change
-- 🌱 I’m currently learning digital electronics and Java
 - 💞️ I’m looking to collaborate on product development
 - 📫 How to reach me f20190664@goa.bits-pilani.ac.in